edgi-io/edgi-os/package/packer/vagrant/README.md

 SHELL
 ```

-The above example also shows how the k3OS config can be changed.
+The above example also shows how the EDGI config can be changed.
 When
 you do so, you have to set the password to `edgi`.
 If this is not the
 case, vagrant will not be able to login.